 Hong Kong artist Wong Ping’s work is definitely a bit strange, but it’s also infused with dark humour and a savvy eye for social anxieties.
 He’s the inaugural winner of the Camden Arts Centre Emerging Artist Prize, a new initiative for the Focus section at Frieze which awards the recipient a solo show at the north London gallery – an intriguing prospect judging by Ping’s presentation at Edouard Malingue.

 His garishly-coloured animated film, Wong Ping’s Fables 1, has an old-school computer game aesthetic and a cast of socially awkward non-human characters – a physically impaired chicken, a blind singing elephant, a super-sized turtle.
-The film is narrated in Chinese with English subtitles and the whole thing is simmering with a kind of social media-fuelled anxiety and neediness.
+The film is narrated in Cantonese with English subtitles and the whole thing is simmering with a kind of social media-fuelled anxiety and neediness.
 It’s a weirdly disconcerting ride complemented by 3D printed sculptures – I loved it.

 There are more strong presentations in the Focus section, which consists of galleries under 12-years-old and artists that are mostly in the early stages of their practice.
 At Mumbai’s Jhaveri Contemporay, Glasgow-based, Birmingham-born Hardeep Pandhal’s ‘Decolonial Dungeon Mastery’ packs eight new works into another tiny booth.
 It feels like a proper – if small – exhibition, a mixture of drawings, animated video and knitted sculpture that digs and probes at colonial legacies and entrenched ideas of white superiority.
 Typically for Pandhal, it’s raucously sardonic, visually vibrant and bleakly funny.